 Price has crept up but the jump in performance makes it well worth the extra money

-Changes to the geometry roll in a slacker 65.4 degree head angle for improved confidence at speed and a steeper 74.5 degree seat angle to get your weight more forward on the climbs.
+With that out of the way, we can dive into the details.
+Changes to the geometry mean a slacker 65.4° head angle for improved confidence at speed and a steeper 73.9° seat angle to help get your weight further forward on the climbs.

-Visually the bike has evolved too.
-Gone are the boxy tubes, replaced instead by soft edges similar in style to the hydroformed tubes on the Calibre Sentry.
-The frame also get a bolt-thru dropouts to shore up the rear end, no bad thing given how hard you can ride this bike.
+Visually, the bike has evolved too.
+Gone are the old boxy tubes, replaced instead by soft edges, similar in style to the hydroformed tubes found on the Calibre Sentry.
+The relatively straight seat tube design means it was the only bike on test where we could drop the saddle without having to chop the seatpost down.
+Finally, the frame gets 142x12mm bolt-thru dropouts to shore up the rear end – no bad thing given how hard this bike can be ridden.